-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What are tendons?
+- What are antagonistic muscles?

 - e when a muscle becomes weak and shrinks when it is not used much

-5 Multiple Choice Questions
+5 Multiple choice questions

-5 True/False Questions
+5 True/False questions

 flexor muscles → these muscles open the joint wider; straightening at the joint